Josejj10/reign-challenge/README.md

 ### Redux

-Is it overkill for such a little App?
+Is it overkill for such a little app?
 Of course it is!
 Nevertheless, and as I've mentioned before, I chose to use this in order to showcase a bit of what I know about state containers and reactive programming.
 I also used the facade design pattern, creating a hook to make the actions to be dispatched and variables in store easy to access.

+### Infinite scrolling

+The app has infinite scrolling implemented, and I also added a button to load again from the first page, and some text to show the current page loaded and the initial page number that was saved in local storage.
+Usually infinite scrolling should be used with a tool like react-window or react-virtualized to avoid having a big number of items rendered at the same time, and it might be a good idea to add it to this project as a future feature.

 ---